 Feta is a bit tangier and saltier, but it’s still really delicious in this salad.
 And scientific research has shown that feta contains friendly bacteria (similar to yogurt) that makes antibiotics which help kill Listeria – a food poisoning causing bacteria.
 If you want to learn more about the differences between goat cheese and feta cheese, click HERE.

-I’m not sure what else they put in the original Moxie’s Salad to bump up the calories but according My Fitness Pal, it has 610 calories and 38g of fat per serving and is 20 smart points (if you eat the entire thing!) compared to my recipe at 7 Smart Points.
+I’m not sure what else they put in the original Moxie’s Salad to bump up the calories but according My Fitness Pal, it has 610 calories and 38g of fat per serving and is 20 points on the blue plan (if you eat the entire thing!) compared to my recipe at 7 WW points (blue).
 However, if you order the salad with the dressing on the side and only add a little (which is what I do at Moxie’s), it will obviously reduce the smart points.
 Source

 If you are looking for other healthy recipes to make for Father’s Day (without turning on your oven) that you and Dad will love, then check out my: